wp-plugins/social-bookmarks/readme.txt

 = Do I have to wait for another plugin release to get an updated list of sites? =

 The releases of the Site Packs are independent of the plug-in core releases.

+=  I think that I have a problem with the plugin. =	You can report your issues to me using the [Bugtracker](http://bugtracker.dountsis.com/ "Bugtracker").
+Before you do so, please check whether someone else has reported the same issue.
+If not then, go ahead and add it making sure that you include as much technical information as possible and an accurate description of your issue.

+= Social Bookmarks is missing a feature that I really want! =

+Well, in this case, submit your feature request on [Bugtracker](http://bugtracker.dountsis.com/ "Bugtracker") and I will include it in a future release.